nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 The following diagram is a class diagram for Expense and ExpenseList:

 ![ExpenseAndExpenseList.png](/docs/diagrams/images/ExpenseAndExpenseList.png "UML Class Diagram for Expense and ExpenseList")

+### Date and Time Handling

+The `DateUtils` class provides utility methods to handle date formatting, validation and conversion.

+The `DateUtils` class has no notable methods.

 ### Exceptions and Logging

 <u>Overview</u>